Cloud Computing & Hosting

 - Auto Scaling – scale EC2 capacity up or down automatically.

-As a result of continual development, AWS has evolved into a comprehensive and innovative platform that far exceeds that of a standard web hosting solution, providing conceptual tools for application development, provisioning and deployment that utilise vast amounts of computing power from the web.
+As a result of continual development, AWS has evolved into a comprehensive and innovative platform that far exceeds that of a standard web hosting solution, providing conceptual tools for application development, cloud storage, provisioning and deployment that utilise vast amounts of computing power from the web.

 There are of course issues you need to consider if you’re going down the AWS route, but the possibilities are pretty huge.
 See the Amazon Web Services page for more information, including how Blueberry can help your business to make best use of the platform.